gknocke/Crypt-PKCS10/README.md

 - verifySignature

     If **true**, the CSR's signature is checked.
 If verification fails, `new` will fail.
+Requires API version 1.

     If **false**, the CSR's signature is not checked.

     The default is **true** for API version 1 and **false** for API version 0.

-No exceptions are generated.
+No exceptions are generated, unless `dieOnError` is set or `new()` is called in void context.

 The defaults will accept either PEM or DER from a string or file hande, which will not be set to binary mode.
 Automatic detection of the data format may not be